call4paperz/call4paperz/README.md

 ## Environment Configuration

-You must set the following environment variables for the system to fully work:
+You must set the following environment variables for the system to fully work :

     S3_ACCESS_KEY
     S3_SECRET_KEY